GiackAloZ/OPoly/README.md

 For example, a correct vector expression is `a[i+1][j-1]` and an incorrect vector expression is `a[i+j][j]` because `i` and `j` are both present in the first dimension index of the vector.

-Also, if vectors with the same name cannot be indexed with different index variables or in different order.
+Also, vectors with the same name cannot be indexed with different index variables or in different order.
 For example, if `x[i][j]` is present, `x[j][i]` cannot be present as well as `x[i]`.

 \
-A general expression is a list of other expression with an operator in between each of them.
+A general expression is a list of other expression with an operator between each of them.
 For example, `a + 1` is an expression of two terms `a` and `1` with an operator `+` in between them.
 In general, an expression can be described by the following syntax:

 > *expr* [*op* *other_expr*]...